mthor1234/Passport_Challenge/README.md

     - If I can't figure out how to share the ViewModel, then I'll pass the data to the Detail Activity/Fragment in a Bundle/Extra but I'd like it to be seamless with the MVVM pattern and update the data in realtime instead of relying on an update data method.

+    - Was stuck so I used Gson to package up the selected Profile and pass it in the Bundle to the DetailActivity, then retrieve it in the DetailFragment

 *** Tried using Dagger 2 for dependency injection but am struggling.
 Will come back if there is time